lammps/lammps/doc/src/fix_rigid_meso.rst

 **Restart, fix\_modify, output, run start/stop, minimize info:**

 No information is written to :doc:`binary restart files <restart>`.
-If the *infile* keyword is used, an auxiliary file is written out with rigid body information each time a restart file is written, as explained above for the *infile* keyword.
+If the *inpfile* keyword is used, an auxiliary file is written out with rigid body information each time a restart file is written, as explained above for the *inpfile* keyword.

 None of the :doc:`fix\_modify <fix_modify>` options are relevant to this fix.